hotteano/intro-to-tcs-zh-cn/src/chapter_3.md

 ![A NAND program and the corresponding circuit.
 Note how every line in the program corresponds to a gate in the circuit.](./images/chapter3/nandcircuitequiv.png){#progandcircfig   .margin  }

-We omit the proof of [NANDcircslequivthm]() since it follows along exactly the same lines as the equivalence of Boolean circuits and AON-CIRC program  ([slcircuitequivthm]()).
+We omit the proof of [NANDcircslequivthm]() since it follows along exactly the same lines as the equivalence of Boolean circuits and AON-CIRC program  ({{ref: slcircuitequivthm}}).
 Given [NANDcircslequivthm]() and [NANDuniversamthm](), we know that we can translate every $s$-line AON-CIRC program $P$ into an equivalent NAND-CIRC program of at most $3s$ lines.
 In fact, this translation can be easily done by replacing every line of the form `foo = AND(bar,blah)`, `foo = OR(bar,blah)` or `foo = NOT(bar)` with the equivalent 1-3 lines that use the `NAND` operation.
 Our [GitHub repository](https://github.com/boazbk/tcscode) contains a "proof by code": a simple Python program `AON2NAND` that transforms an AON-CIRC into an equivalent NAND-CIRC program.